HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Introduction

 \section{Introduction}

 In the pursuit of higher performance and broader applicability, the scale of deep learning models has rapidly grown to $O(10^{12}$–$10^{13})$ parameters in recent years (e.g., LLaMA-3 series, GPT models)\cite{gpt1, gpt2, gpt3, gpt4}.
 Meeting this demand requires massive device memory and computation resources, which model developers typically address by deploying large homogeneous clusters composed of identical accelerators.

-However, hardware vendors such as NVIDIA now release new accelerator architectures on an annual cycle\cite{Hopper, BlackWell}.
-Due to budget constraints, smaller organizations such as startups and research labs typically acquire only a limited number of the latest accelerators at each time.
-Over time, these organizations gradually accumulate multiple homogeneous subclusters, each equipped with a different type of accelerator.
-Together, these subclusters constitute heterogeneous computing infrastructures.
+Compared to large homogeneous clusters, heterogeneous clusters are often more accessible.
+First, due to transitional upgrades, organizations typically accumulate hardware over multiple years.
+With hardware vendors like NVIDIA releasing new architectures on an annual cycle, resource pools naturally become more heterogeneous over time.
+Second, high-end homogeneous resources are frequently scarce.
+In cloud environments, provisioning a large homogeneous cluster within a single availability zone often entails prohibitive wait times.
+For instance, it has been reported that acquiring 8 $\times$ A100 GPUs on-demand in a single zone on Google Cloud Platform (GCP) can require up to 7 hours of waiting.
+In contrast, provisioning 4 $\times$ A100 GPUs across two separate zones takes only approximately 2 hours on average~\cite{gcp, strati2025sailor}.
+This makes cross-zone, geo-distributed clusters significantly more accessible.